 The benefits of a wise refinance

-Of course the upside to refinancing into a fixed-rate FHA loan often far outweighs the downside of a slightly higher mortgage balance.
-If you are in an adjustable rate mortgage (ARM) that is about to shoot up or just in a bad loan in general you can often lower your monthly payments by hundreds of dollars.
-Not only does a lower monthly payment ease your month to month burden but you will usually save a lot of money in the long run in spite of the refinance fees discussed here.
-As a general rule, the longer you plan to stay in your home the more sense getting a refinance makes.
+Of course the upside to refinancing into a fixed-rate government-backed loan often far outweighs the downside of a slightly higher mortgage balance.
+If you are in an adjustable rate mortgage (ARM) that is at risk of to shooting up or just in a bad loan in general you can often lower your monthly payments by hundreds of dollars.
+As a general rule, the longer you plan to stay in your home the more sense getting a refinance to a lower or fixed interest rate makes.